CreativeSuzi33/Meniny_NameDay/README.md

 Kontakt: creativesuzi33@gmail.com

 ......................................
-This App for Android (Meniny_Name Day) is full of names of Slovak and the Czech Republic.
-There is the browser with the cards of Name Day https://cardofnameday.wordpress.com
+This App for OS Android (Meniny_Name Day) is full of the names of Slovakia and the Czech Republic.
+There is the browser with the cards of the Name Day https://cardofnameday.wordpress.com

-I would like to create the mobile/phone application with other names of states of the world.
-If somebody wants to help me, please, send me the names of the states or the link of website with the names.
+I would like to create the mobile/phone application with other names of the states of the world.
+If somebody wants to help me, please, send me the names of the states or the link of some website with the names.
 Thank you very much.

 E-mail: creativesuzi33@gmail.com